16th Guards Rifle Division: Battle for Gorodok

-It was not until December 13, that the ground had firmed enough to finally resume the offensive on Gorodok.
-By now the 16th Guards Division had been transferred to 36th Guards Corps.
-The Corps was on the east side of the apex of the salient held by 3rd Panzer Army, due south of Lake Ezerische, with all three divisions (16th, 84th Guards and 360th Rifle) in first echelon.
+It was not until December 13 that the ground had firmed enough to finally resume the offensive on Gorodok.
+By now, the 16th Guards Division had been transferred to 36th Guards Corps.
+The Corps was on the east side of the apex of the salient held by the 3rd Panzer Army, due south of Lake Ezerische, with all three divisions (16th, 84th Guards, and 360th Rifle) in first echelon.

 The plan was effectively the same as it had been on November 26.
 They faced the German IX Army Corps' 129th Infantry and 6th Luftwaffe Field Divisions.
 The offensive began after a two-hour artillery preparation without air support due to poor flying weather.
-Of the Corps' three divisions only the 84th Guards was able to penetrate the German's first defensive positions on the first day of the assault; by contrast the 16th Guards managed an advance of only 400–600 m before being halted by heavy German fire.
-A regrouping followed which brought reinforcements into 84th Guards' sector, which broke through the next morning.
-Following this success the 16th Guards Division expanded the penetration toward Laptevka and Surmino in the rear of the German 87th Infantry Division, which was also being pressed eastward by elements of 4th Shock Army.
-By early on the 15th that division, along with part of the 129th, had been completely encircled by the advance forces of the two Soviet armies.
+Of the Corps' three divisions, only the 84th Guards was able to penetrate the Germans' first defensive positions on the first day of the assault.
+By contrast, the 16th Guards managed an advance of only 400–600 m before being halted by heavy German fire.
+A regrouping followed, which brought reinforcements into 84th Guards' sector, which broke through the next morning.
+Following this success, the 16th Guards Division expanded the penetration toward Laptevka and Surmino in the rear of the German 87th Infantry Division, which was also being pressed eastward by elements of the 4th Shock Army.
+By early on the 15th, that division, along with part of the 129th, had been completely encircled by the advance forces of the two Soviet armies.
 The remnants of the pocketed units struggled to escape to the southwest over the next 24 hours; some did, but many did not.

-While much of 11 Guards Army spent December 17–18 reducing the German pocket the 36th Guards Corps advanced 6 to 8 km south towards hastily erected defenses held by the remaining forces of 20th Panzer, 252nd and 129th Infantry and 6th Luftwaffe Field Divisions.
-This line was soon overcome and Gorodok was finally liberated on December 24; three days earlier the 16th Guards Division had been recognized for its successes in the earlier stages of the offensive with the award of the Order of the Red Banner.
+While much of the 11th Guards Army spent December 17–18 reducing the German pocket, the 36th Guards Corps advanced 6 to 8 km south towards hastily erected defenses held by the remaining forces of the 20th Panzer, 252nd and 129th Infantry, and 6th Luftwaffe Field Divisions.
+This line was soon overcome and Gorodok was finally liberated on December 24.
+Three days earlier, the 16th Guards Division had been recognized for its successes in the earlier stages of the offensive with the award of the Order of the Red Banner.